akiarie/blog/_posts/2020-08-25-assurance-propositions.md

    works-based salvation and the self-righteous attitude?
 Does anyone dare accuse him of undermining the principle of grace which he himself enacted into operation?
 Does he teach that God loves us because we keep his law?
-The truth is that God teaches us he loves us---and that we love him---by _empowering_ us to keep his law?
+The truth is that God teaches us he loves us---and that we love him---by _empowering_ us to keep his law.
 The New Covenant involves God writing his law on the hearts of his people: "I will put my law within them, and I will write it on their hearts" (Jer.
 31:33).
    Why should we think it strange for God to assure us by manifesting to us, in our very lives, the sanctifying impact of his grace?